Acrocallosal syndrome (ACLS)

 The syndrome affects the development of the thick bank of nerve fibers that join the two hemispheres of the brain.
 This leads to moderate to severe intellectual disability in affected individuals.

 Symptoms may vary considerably between individuals including individuals within the same family.
-But they are usually obvious enough in all affected individuals for the syndrome to be identified at birth.
+However, they are usually obvious enough in all affected individuals for the syndrome to be identified at birth.

 Features related to the syndrome mainly affect the skull and face.
 These include a very large head and forehead.
-Widely spaced eyes, a small nose and broad bridge.
+Widely spaced eyes, a small nose, and a broad bridge.

 Webbing of the fingers or toes, or missing fingers and toes is also common.
 As is a short stature.